 Please see our groups page for details about these.

-For details of other services across our Team Parish please see the calendar on the services and events booking page.
+For booking your place and details of other services across our Team Parish please see the calendar on the services and events booking page.

 Large Print hymn books

 Toilets (including disabled and baby changing)